 - The vehicle must be completely in the target lane no later than 5 seconds AFTER crossing the lane marking (otherwise abort and return to the old lane).

 - If a vehicle approaches from behind in the target lane, it is practically impossible to change lanes.
-The gap must really be very large.
-This almost never works in reality.
+The gap must really be large.
+This rarely works in reality.

 - Immediate confirmation by turning the steering wheel slightly after setting the turn signal is always necessary.